What are the Types of Cerebral Palsy?

 The forms of dyskinetic cerebral palsy are:

 - Chorea: irregular, unpredictable movements

-Out of all cases of cerebral palsy, about 5 to 20 percent are dyskinetic.
+Out of all cases of cerebral palsy, about 5% to 20% are dyskinetic.
 Dyskinetic cerebral palsy often occurs alongside spastic cerebral palsy, causing a mixed type of the condition.

 Mixed Type Cerebral Palsy